dulacp/cookiecutter-django-herokuapp/README.md

 - **the css library**, specify which one you want in the bower.json file
 - **external django apps**, I don't see the point to choose this for you ;)

-In fact the only choice made here is deploying on Heroku, well in fact deploying on a [Twelve-Factor App Plateform](http://12factor.net/).
+In fact the only choice made here is deploying on a [Twelve-Factor App Platform](http://12factor.net/).

 ## Requirements